Who can apply?

 Does it matter where I live now, or where the abuse took place?

 Access to redress is based on where the abuse occurred, and the institution responsible.
 Where you live now does not affect your ability to get access to the National Redress Scheme.
+However, where you live does have implications on the counselling provided, if you receive an offer for redress.

 What if I was in foster care?